PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 ------------------------

 Each of the projects we consider her has its own strengths and weaknesses, depending on where the project's focus lies.
-We do not aim for a completely exhaustive discussion, but instead try to focus on the following aspects: *scale*, *solution quality*, *activity*, *ease of modification*, and *ease of use*.
+We do not aim for a completely exhaustive discussion, but instead try to focus on the following aspects: *scale*, *solution quality*, *project activity*, *ease of modification*, and *ease of use*.
-We define these as follows:

-* *Scale*: size of the largest instance for which a reasonable solution can typically still be found.
-* *Solution quality*: how good the returned solution typically is.
-* *Activity*: overall project community size and development activity.
-* *Ease of modification*: how easy it to adjust the existing code implementation.
-* *Ease of use*: how easy it is to define and solve a vehicle routing problem using the softwares.

 The following table provides a subjective overview of the relative strenghts of each project.
 We discuss these further below.